-- Large single indicators or overall patterns of indicators that are readily visible from a distance.
+- Large single fire pattern indicator or overall patterns of indicators that are readily visible from a distance.

 | Main Ridge|

 - Prominent ridgeline separating river or creek drainages.
 Usually has numerous smaller ridges (spur) extending outward from both sides.

 - Any natural catastrophe or, regardless of cause, any fire, flood, or explosion, in any part of the United States, which in the determination of the President causes damage of sufficient severity and magnitude to warrant major disaster assistance.